On Control Networks Over Finite Lattices: Preliminaries

 Throughout this paper, all products are assumed to be semi-tensor products and the symbol $\ltimes$ is usually omitted.

 When the dimensions of two matrices are compatible, the STP is the same as the conventional matrix product, and the laws concerning associativity, distributivity, transpose and inverse hold for it as well.
-Further, it has the following ``commutative" properties: \begin{prp}[\cite{che12}] Let $X\in \R^m$ be a column vector and $M$ be a matrix.
-Then
+Further, it has the following properties concerning commutativity. \begin{proposition}[\cite{che12}] Let $X\in \mathbb{R}^m$ be a column vector and $M$ be a matrix.
+Then $X\ltimes M=\left(I_m\otimes M\right)\ltimes X$.

-Given two column vectors ~$X\in \R^m$, $Y\in \R^n$, then
+Given two column vectors ~$X\in \mathbb{R}^m$, $Y\in \mathbb{R}^n$, then